 Whilst it sounds like a strange point, I firmly believe that one of the biggest things holding guitarists back is their own mindset.
 Becoming great at soloing is no doubt a challenge; however, it’s all-too-easy to let your frustration and self-doubt get the better of you.

-Here are a couple of actionable pointers on overcoming a counter-productive mindset:
+Here are a couple of actionable tips for overcoming a counter-productive mindset:

 - Accept that it takes time: Effortless shredding takes years’ worth of daily practice to master.
 If it doesn’t feel like you’re making any progress, understand that it’s likely not a reflection on your abilities.
 Once you’ve accepted the amount of time and effort required, you’ll be less-likely to let frustration get the better of you.